turingschool/backend-curriculum-site/module4/lessons/jest_supertest_and_graphql.md

 ```
 Open that file and we will setup Jest and Supertest with our Mock Server.

 In order for Supertest to connect to our `graphql` schema, we will need to set up a mock server.
+We can basically think of a mock server as a way for us to run our `NODE Api` for our specs.
+In development, we can do this by running: `$ npm run start server`.

  If we look in `code/api/src/setup/graphql.js`, we will see how we are setting up our schema with express:

 ```js
 import graphqlHTTP from 'express-graphql'